edwin-finance/docs/edwin-cloud/README.md

 For agent frameworks, edwin cloud offers a seamless integration path that reduces development time and maintenance overhead.
 The standardized interface and built-in security measures make adding DeFi capabilities to any framework easy, while the scalable architecture ensures reliable performance as user bases grow.

-EDWIN token holders enjoy exclusive benefits, including free access to the service with generous request limits, priority routing for faster transaction processing, and early access to new protocol integrations.
-They also receive significant discounts on paid tiers and participate in platform governance, helping shape the ecosystem's future.
+EDWIN token holders enjoy exclusive benefits, including priority routing for faster transaction processing, and early access to new protocol integrations.
+They also participate in platform governance, helping shape the ecosystem's future.